mas-bandwidth/netcode/STANDARD.md

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
-    [prefix byte] (uint8)           // prefix byte in packet. stops an attacker from changing packet type.
+    [prefix byte] (uint8)           // prefix byte in packet. stops an attacker from modifying packet type.

+Packets are encrypted with a 64 sequence number that starts at zero and increases with each packet sent.
+Packets sent from the client to server are encrypted with the client to server key in the connect token for that client.
+Packets sent from the server to client are encrypted using the server to client key in the connect token for that client.

+Post-encryption packets have the following format:

+    [prefix byte] (uint8) // non-zero prefix byte [sequence number] (variable length 1-8 bytes)
+    [encrypted per-packet type data] (variable length according to packet type) [hmac of encrypted per-packet type data] (16 bytes)

 ## Client State Machine